stanfordpython/python-handouts/installing-python.md

 $
 ```

-### On Windows

-On Windows, installing `virtualenvwrapper` is a little strange.
-Instead of `python3 -m pip install virtualenvwrapper`, you should run `python3 -m pip install virtualenvwrapper-win`, or `py -3 -m pip install virtualenvwrapper`.
-You shouldn't need to export a `WORKON_HOME` environmental variable, nor `source` any shell scripts.
-You don't need to pass any `--python` arguments to the `mkvirtualenv` script - it will use whatever version of Python it finds.
-This means that, if you happen to already have Python 2 installed on your Windows machine, you'll need to find some other solution.
-The internet suggests `pywin` but I have no good advice here.

-Everything else should be the same.

 ### Observations

 You may notice that your command prompt now has the name of the active environment, cs41, printed before it.
 For example, if your old command prompt was